Fine Art

 English: Beautiful Squirrel

-Most species are overall rather dull olive-brown to gray and several have a pale and dark stripe on their side, but a few are very colorful;[2] in fact, they belong to the most colorful mammals.
-The Pallas's squirrel has an unremarkable olive-gray back, but its belly is often –but not always– bright red.[3]
-The "typical" subspecies of Prevost's squirrel have a black back, white sides, and red-brown underside.
+There are approximately 15 species in this genus,[1] and over 60 subspecies.
+These squirrels range in length from 13 to 27 cm (5.1 to 10.6 in), not including the tail which is often about the same length as the body.[2][3]
+Most are rather dull olive-brown to gray and several have a pale and dark stripe on their side, however a few are very colorful.[2]
+The Pallas's squirrel may have an unremarkable olive-gray back, while its belly is often –but not always– bright red.[4]
+The "typical" subspecies of Prevost's squirrels have black backs, white sides, and red-brown undersides.
 The Finlayson's squirrel occurs in numerous varieties, three of which are overall red-brown, overall black, or pure white.[2]
-The length of these squirrels is between 13 and 27 cm (5.1 and 11 in), not including the 13 to 27 cm (5.1 to 11 in) long tail.[2][4]

 Most squirrels in Callosciurus live in tropical rain forests, but some individuals live in parks and gardens in cities.
 In the trees, they build their nests out of plant material.
 They are solitary, and give birth to one to five young.
 Their food consists of nuts, fruits, and seeds, and also of insects and bird eggs.